dabrahams/standard/README.md

 4. A function declaration may be defined at module scope, namespace scope, type scope, or function scope.

     1. A function declaration at module scope or namespace scope is called a global function declaration.
-It introduces a global function.
+It introduces one global function.

-    2. A function declaration at type scope is called a static method declaration if it contains a `static` modifier.
-Otherwise, it is called a method declaration.
-A static method declaration introduces a global function.
-A method declaration introduces one or more methods.
+    2. A function declaration at type scope that contains a `static` modifier is called a static method declaration; it is also a global function declaration.
+A static method declaration introduces one global function.

+    3. A function declaration at type scope that does not contain a `satic` modifier is called a method declaration.
+It introduces one or more methods.

-    3. A function declaration at type scope declared with `init` is called a constructor declaration.
-It introduces a global function.
+    4. A function declaration at type scope declared with `init` is called a constructor declaration.
+It introduces one global function.

-    4. A function declaration at type scope declared with `deinit` is called a destructor declaration.
-It introduces a sink method.
+    5. A function declaration at type scope declared with `deinit` is called a destructor declaration.
+It introduces one sink method.

-    5. A function declaration at function scope is called a local function declaration.
+    6. A function declaration at function scope is called a local function declaration.
 It introduces a local function.

 5. The `init` introducer and the `deinit` introducer may only appear in a function declaration at type scope.